Your State-by-State Guide to CPA Exam & License Requirements

 Step 2: Meet Your State’s Educational Requirements

 While you can often sit for the CPA exam before securing the necessary total credits needed for licensure, you still need to earn all credits with passing grades before officially becoming licensed.
-Make sure you research these guidelines thoroughly; Washington, for example, does a thorough job of detailing which education requirements need to happen before sitting for the exam versus which need to be fulfilled for licensure.
+Make sure you research these guidelines thoroughly; Washington’s education requirements, for example, does a thorough job of detailing which education requirements need to happen before sitting for the exam versus which need to be fulfilled for licensure.

 Step 3: Gain Work Experience

 All state boards of accountancy call out the number of hours of professional accounting work you need to complete before you can become licensed.
-California is one example, requiring a minimum of one year.
+California CPA licensure is one example, requiring a minimum of one year.
 In most cases, this work can be done in a variety of settings but needs to be verified by a licensed CPA before you can earn your license.

 Step 4: Apply for CPA Licensure

 Your final step involves researching your state board’s process to discover how to apply for initial licensure.
 Virginia, for example, walks you through the process and provides checklists for what you need to accomplish before applying.
-You’ll likely need to supply verifications for exams and experience, transcripts, and pay fees within a certain timeframe from the date you passed your CPA exam.
+You’ll likely need to supply verifications for exams and experience, transcripts, and pay fees within a certain time frame from the date you passed your CPA exam.

 CPA Requirements by State: Exam & Licensure

-Click on the map below or select your state from the drop-down menu to see its CPA exam and licensure requirements
+Click on the map below or select your state from the drop-down menu to see its CPA exam and licensure requirements.

 Alabama Psychology License Requirements